 The home WiFi went out twice during the 13 hours but fortunately, I had my cell phone’s Hotspot to use as a backup.
 Each episode only lasted minutes.

 I could have always just completed the visits using the telemedicine app on my cell phone if I didn’t want to tether.

 It was exhausting on my ears to have my Bluetooth headset on for as long as I did so I switched to wired headphones for a while.

 As of 2019, I switched to Android devices and a Chromebook from which I run my own private telemedicine practice and a Heart Health Coaching practice.

 I love the shit out of my exercise bands and am addicted to them.

 My studio is tiny but I have about 4 different sitting/lounging areas for when I write, do telemedicine, or read.
-This is incredibly helpful to prevent you from feeling exhausted.
+This is incredibly helpful in preventing you from feeling exhausted.

-Forcing yourself to switch from chair to sofa and then to the bed is helpful to keep your muscles and joints comfortable.
+Forcing yourself to switch from the chair to the sofa and then to the bed is helpful to keep your muscles and joints comfortable.

 I frequently get asked on this blog if telemedicine has enough volume for physicians to earn a decent income and I the reason I did this experiment was to resolve that question.

 To maximize my Teladoc income I needed to see a lot of patients.
 But it had to be the right mix.
 If I saw all video patients, I’d probably burn out.